freesewing/markdown/org/docs/patterns/titan/instructions/en.md

 Join the outseam (the seam that runs along the side of your leg) of the front and back.

-Repeat the step for teh other leg, but **make sure they are the mirror image of each other**.
+Repeat the step for the other leg, but **make sure they are the mirror image of each other**.

 ### Step 2: Join the inseam